 Transmission Training Programs and Requirements

 Transmission repair technicians specialize in automotive transmission repairs and maintenance.
-They know how to fix couplings, gear trains and hydraulic pumps.
+They know how to fix couplings, gear trains, and hydraulic pumps.
 On-the-job experience, obtained through associate's and bachelor's degree programs, allows candidates to learn to diagnose and service automatic and manual transmissions.

-Although some employers hire transmission repair technicians straight out of high school, most employers prefer applicants with postsecondary education in the form of an associate's or bachelor's degree in automotive technology, which provide hands-on practice with automotive equipment.
+Although some employers hire transmission repair technicians straight out of high school, most employers prefer applicants with postsecondary education in the form of an associate's or bachelor's degree in automotive technology, which provides hands-on practice with automotive equipment.
 Accreditation for these programs is given through the National Automotive Technicians Education Foundation.

-Many employers require that transmission repair technicians possess at least 2-4 years of automotive mechanical diagnosis, problem-solving and repair experience.
+Many employers require that transmission repair technicians possess at least 2-4 years of automotive mechanical diagnosis, problem-solving, and repair experience.
 Graduates of postsecondary programs may already have work experience, but most employers prefer an additional year of employment and generally seek applicants with certification through the National Institute of Automotive Service Excellence (ASE).
 Additionally, all candidates must own a current driver's license.

-ASE certification is geared toward all automotive service technicians, including those who work on transmissions.
+ASE (Automative Service Excellence Certification) is geared toward all automotive service technicians, including those who work on transmissions.
 Although this certification is not mandatory, according to the BLS, most service technicians in large, urban areas possess certification.
 Applicants require two years of relevant full-time work experience, although some high school and postsecondary courses can be substituted for one year's worth of work experience.
-Once candidates fulfill the work requirements, they can register for the written examination, which is called the A2 exam for the automotive and light truck, including automatic transmissions and transaxles, series.
+Once candidates fulfill the work requirements, they can register for the written examination, which is called the A2 examination for the automotive and light truck, including automatic transmissions and transaxles, series.
 Recertification must be completed every five years.